beachmiles/JC3248W535EN-Touch-LCD/readme.md

 - JTAG Adapter: "Disabled"
 - Arduino Runs On: "Core 1"
 - USB Firmware MSC On Boot: "Disabled"
-- Partition Scheme: "8M with spiffs (3MB APP/1.5MB SPIFFS)"
+- Partition Scheme: "8M with spiffs (3MB APP/1.5MB SPIFFS)" (Can also use Custom if using partitions.csv)
 - PSRAM: "OPI PSRAM"
 - Upload Mode: "UART0 / Hardware CDC"
 - Upload Speed: "921600"